What’s happening now?

 Work to Date:

 Construction began in July 2021 and was substantially completed fall of 2022.
-Contractors continue to periodically work on the corridor while they complete minor finish and corrective work.
-All construction activity is expected to be completed spring 2023.
+Contractors will be completing minor finish and corrective work by June 30, 2024.

 PBOT’s Outer Division Safety Project includes the following improvements: